 What are buckeye balls?

-Buckeye balls also known as no-bake peanut butter balls are peanut butter fudge balls usually made of butter, powdered sugar, and peanut butter.
-They are partially covered with a chocolate shell and looks like the nut of an Ohio Buckeye tree.
+Buckeye balls, also known as no-bake peanut butter balls, are peanut butter fudge balls usually made of butter, powdered sugar, and peanut butter.
+They are partially covered with a chocolate shell and look like the nut of an Ohio Buckeye tree.

 Watch my story to see how I made them a different way!

 This is a healthy buckeye balls recipe without shortening or powdered sugar.
 Instead, these buckeye cookie balls use a combination of healthy gluten-free flour and unrefined sugar to achieve the similar peanut butter fudge texture of a classic buckeye recipe but good for you.

 Let’s see the ingredients you need to make this easy peanut butter balls recipe:

 - Natural peanut butter – with no added oil, no added sugar.
 Make sure you are using a fresh jar with oil on top to make fudgy dairy-free buckeye balls.
 You can also use sunflower seed butter for a nut-free option, but the flavor will be slightly bitter.
 Also, this recipe can be used to make paleo buckeye balls too if you swap peanut butter for almond butter.

 - Maple syrup – or agave syrup or sugar-free maple-flavored syrup if keto.

 - Coconut oil – you must use coconut oil.
 Any other vegetable oils wouldn’t work in raw vegan desserts.

 - Almond flour – or oat flour for a nut-free option.
 These vegan peanut butter buckeyes won’t work with all-purpose flour simply because it’s not safe to eat raw wheat flour.
 Almond flour is basically grounded almonds, and it’s a safe flour to use in raw vegan treats.